Ayurvedic Nutrition and Health Consultant

 - 8 factors of nutrition, 6 tastes, 4 forms, 12 food groups

-- Recognizing Agni states according to type, including tongue observation
+- Recognizing type-appropriate Agni conditions, including tongue observation

-- Design Ayurvedic menu and meal plans according to the chronobiological bio-clock
+- Design Ayurvedic menus and food plans according to the chronobiological biological clock

-- Type-appropriate recommendations for dosha balancing and agni strengthening
+- Type-specific recommendations for dosha balancing and Agni strengthening

-- Nature of Man: Differentiation of body, mind and spirit
+- Nature of the human being: Differentiation of body, mind and soul

 - Introduction to the anatomy and physiology of Ayurveda